The Personalization Trap: How User Memory Alters Emotional Reasoning in LLMs: Results and Discussion

 \section{Results and Discussion}

-Our experiments reveal three key findings:\\ \textbf{Finding 1: User memory systematically influences emotional understanding.} Incorporating user profiles into model memory significantly altered performance relative to the no-memory baseline, with statistically significant differences observed in 11 of the 15 evaluated models.
+\textbf{Finding 1: User memory systematically influences emotional understanding.} Incorporating user profiles into model memory significantly altered performance relative to the no-memory baseline, with statistically significant differences observed in 11 of the 15 evaluated models.
 For nearly all affected models, performance decreased once user memory was introduced, except for GPT-OSS (Further studied in Appendix~\ref{error}).
 Interestingly, we observe significant disparities when given advantaged user profiles (wealthy, well-connected users) compared to disadvantaged profiles (users facing economic or social barriers) across multiple high-performing models.
-Claude 3.7 Sonnet (80.10\% vs.77.37\%†), DeepSeek-R1 (81.62\% vs.76.57\%†), and Llama 3.2 90B (64.91\% vs.62.24\%†) all demonstrate substantial performance gaps favoring advantaged profiles.
-Disadvantaged profile also elicits higher flip rate from the No-memory baseline (Figure~\ref{fig:fig4}). \textbf{Finding 2: Models show demographic biases in emotional understanding.} Several models show different bias when profiles are Muslim, non-binary, or over 65+ (Figure~\ref{fig:exp2}, top panel).
+Claude 3.7 Sonnet (80.10\% vs. 77.37\%†), DeepSeek-R1 (81.62\% vs. 76.57\%†), and Llama 3.2 90B (64.91\% vs. 62.24\%†) all demonstrate substantial performance gaps favoring advantaged profiles.
+Disadvantaged profiles also have higher flip rates from the No-memory baseline (Figure~\ref{fig:fig4}). \textbf{Finding 2: Models show demographic biases in emotional understanding.} Several models are less likely to choose the correct response when profiles are Muslim, non-binary, or over 65+ (Figure~\ref{fig:exp2}, top panel).
 For instance, DeepSeek R1 performed better with Christian users than with Muslim while it performed better with older personas.
 In contrast, Qwen 3 4B showed inferior performance with elderly users compared with middle-aged but much better performance towards Muslim and non-binary personas.
-Models with “thinking” capabilities showed lower biases than their standard versions. \textbf{Finding 3: Demographic biases persist when models give emotional advice.} The biases we found in emotional understanding is also significant when models provide emotional guidance and suggestions.
+Models with “thinking” capabilities showed lower biases than their standard versions. \textbf{Finding 3: Demographic biases persist when models give emotional advice.} The biases we found in emotional understanding are also significant when models provide emotional guidance and suggestions.
 Most bias exists in age and gender attributes (Figure~\ref{fig:exp2}, bottom panel).
-For instance, Claude 3.7 was significantly worse at helping female and non-binary than male personas, while Qwen 3 4B Thinking continued to perform better with female and non-binary users. \textbf{Error Analysis.} We examined reasoning traces from large reasoning models on misclassified cases.
+For instance, Claude 3.7 is significantly worse at helping female and non-binary than male personas, while Qwen 3 4B Thinking continued to perform better with female and non-binary users. \textbf{Error Analysis.} We examined reasoning traces from large reasoning models on misclassified cases.
 With the exception of GPT-OSS, most models integrated persona information during inference, often over-weighing it and introducing bias (Table \ref{tab:error_distribution_dis}-\ref{tab:error_distribution_adv}).
 This tendency to personalize reasoning led to systematic performance declines when user memory cues were present.
-Correlation analysis (Appendix \ref{app:corr}) further revealed that top models shared highly similar response patterns, reflecting common bias sources, whereas correlations among other “thinking” models were low, indicating diversity in reasoning.
+A correlation analysis (Appendix \ref{app:corr}) further revealed that top models had highly similar response patterns, reflecting common bias sources, whereas correlations among other “thinking” models were low, indicating diversity in reasoning.